-According to the website of the Hankey Law Office, P.C., to be considered a qualified applicant for the Social Security disability benefits, an employee should have earned the necessary number of credits required by the SS Administration.
+According to the website of the Hankey Law Office, P.C., to be considered a qualified applicant for Social Security disability benefits, an employee should have earned the necessary number of credits required by the SS Administration.
 These credits (a maximum of four are earned annually), are earned through payment of the Federal Insurance Contributions Act (FICA) or SS taxes during one’s employment; these taxes are automatically deducted from the employee’s monthly paycheck.
 Credits are acquired based on how much is deducted from your pay in these taxes, up to that maximum of four.
 Generally, holding a part time job making minimum wage should be enough to get the maximum four credits annually.

 The application for SSDI is a complicated process to many, however.
 This is why, despite being qualified to receive the benefit, many applicants are denied, often due to technical issues, such as lacking vital information, a missed signature, submission of documents beyond the required period, and so forth.

 Even if an application has been denied (or if the amount of benefits approved is way below what has been expected by the disabled employee), SSA gives the applicant a 60-day period, wherein he/she could appeal the arrived at decision.

 Some applicants decide to go through the whole application process on their own, not realizing how complex the whole process really is, besides all the documents that need to be prepared.
 Many, however, make the wise decision of acquiring the services of a qualified attorney to help them have their applications approved, as well as get the amount they legally deserve.